henriquellima/aws-sqs-sns-java/README.md

 # aws-sns-java
 Testing AWS - SQS using java.

-This app have 2 routes.
+This app has 2 routes.

 1 - Sends messages to a SNS service that has a SQS service subscribed.